Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis

-Along with the DMN and the SMN, the lateral PFC of the CCN was found to be involved in the classification of the two sexes.
-The CCN, also known as the fronto-parietal network, is the network that takes part in the cognitive control function.
-There are evidences that there exists sex related difference of the CCN, especially in the lateral PFCs \cite{filippi2013organization, hjelmervik2014resting}.
-To sum up, the relative importance of the functional networks in the both sexes well replicate the previous findings with different approaches, which suggests the validity of our proposed method.

-Apart from the functional networks, hemisphere related sex differences are also previously reported \cite{tian2011hemisphere,hjelmervik2014resting}.
-The studies indicate that female subjects show higher functional connectivity in the left hemisphere, and male subjects in the right hemisphere \cite{tian2011hemisphere}.
+Hemisphere related sex differences are also previously reported \citep{tian2011hemisphere,hjelmervik2014resting}.
+The studies indicate that female subjects show higher functional connectivity in the left hemisphere, and male subjects in the right hemisphere \citep{tian2011hemisphere}.
 This difference in hemisphere dominance has shown the same trend in our experiment.
-In the female class, the the salient regions in the left hemisphere outnumbered the salient regions in the right hemisphere (left 57.1\% vs. right 42.9\%).
-In contrast, the male class resulted in the right hemisphere lateralized saliency mapping result (left 36.4\% vs. right 63.6\%).
-The hemisphere related sex differences also replicate the previous results, further supporting the validity of our method.
+In the female class, the the salient regions in the left hemisphere outnumbered the salient regions in the right hemisphere (left 65\% vs. right 35\%), whereas the male class resulted in the right hemisphere lateralized saliency mapping result (left 45\% vs. right 55\%).
+The left hemisphere dominance of the female class was also found from the CAM-based saliency mapping results (left 75\% vs. right 25\%), but was not apparent in the male class (left 50\% vs. right 50\%).
+We interpret that the hemisphere related sex differences found in our saliency mapping result further supports the validity of our method.

-The result from the comparative study showed that embedding the input features into the three-dimensional vector representing the centroid coordiates significantly degrades the classification performance of the GIN.
-We analyzed the mathematical reason using the explicit representation of the sensitivity map.
-The idea is further supported by evaluating the latent space of the GIN with the input features as the centroid coordinates.
-Visualization with t-SNE showed highly entangled latent space, and the silhouette score was lower than the baseline.
-It can be said that embedding the input features into the one-hot vector is essential, not only in that it enables the saliency mapping for neuroscientific interpretation, but also in that it maximizes the performance of the GIN.
-The other comparative study which removed the Infomax regularization resulted in lower accuracy and linearly separable latent space.
-Thus, we suggest to add the Infomax regularization for better results.